L271828R/gemini_api_tests/README.md

 >> pytest -m failing
 ```

-These are tests that fail.
+These are the tests that fail.
 Kindly see
 the notes on these tests for more details.

 # How to run indetermined tests